Funeral Masses can be held at the Parish Community Center (PCC), St. Genevieve Church and St. John the Baptist Church.

 and support for a variety of loss and grief issues.

-It takes place at christ the King Lutheran Church in New Brighton.
+It takes place at Nativity Lutheran Church in St. Anthony.

 You are welcome to attend one session or all.